 It is also connected to education.
 Not long ago, schooling was not available to all the layers of the society as it is now.
 In the eighteenth century, the movement toward large-scale education and eradication of superstition was named "Enlightenment".
 It was supposed to illuminate the people who have been in the dark, without an opportunity to learn so many different things, and in such depth.
 In general, people consider themselves more civilised and cultivated now.

 Apart from these accomplishments, there is a deeper set of convictions influenced by major theories that have been not only accepted during the past 150 years, but also deeply ingrained in our minds.
 They all originated in the 19th century, and they painted a world that is constantly improving.
 According to them, medicine, technology or education are not the only areas contributing to our progress.
 Our understanding of the world and our morals are on the rise as well.
 Those theories are connected to diverse areas of human studies - biology, philosophy, political economy - but they have contributed to an overall picture of the humanity marching toward a brighter future in every aspect.
-Let's examine two of those theories, and the type of influence they have had on our happiness and prosperity.
+Let's briefly examine two of those theories, and the type of influence they have had on our happiness and prosperity.

 The first influential idea is dialectics developed by the German philosopher George Wilhelm Friedrich Hegel.
 In his explanation of the conflict between opposing forces in the world, there is always a thesis colliding with an antithesis and resulting in synthesis.
 When applied to the civil society, this clash has brought us to the perfect economic system and ideology, capitalism, the one that engenders most freedom.
 Hegel's theory was taken up by Karl Marx, who took his predecessor's dialectic, extracted the concept of spirit (Geist, also known as Zeitgeist - The Spirit of Time) out of history, and left it entirely plain, materialistic.
 Marx extended Hegel's master/slave conflict and took it a step further, to a perfect society of the future called communism.
 Despite its numerous failed experiments, the theory, in its various forms and points of emphasis, is still popular to this date, especially in academic circles.